Jadie-Wadie/crossy-road/README.md

 -   [x] Player can slide after jumping
 -   [x] `Grass` lane can create impossible levels
 -   [ ] Logs generate incorrectly upon lane spawn
+-   [x] Player can jump from a log into an obstacle
+-   [ ] Logs trigger boost incorrectly